Imaginous/Cowboy_Untamed/WatchApp.md

 - Slide an option button to the **right** to **enable** it.<br>Sliding *Power* to the *right* will turn *on* the bike.
 - Slide an option button to the **left** to **disable** it.<br>Sliding *Power* to the *left* will turn *off* the bike.
 - With the *...* button you can go to the main screen.
 Here you can select the *Presets* menu, or quit the app.

+#### Easy Fire Tools
+Some people are using [*Easy Fire Tools*](https://www.anrdoezrs.net/links/7251228/type/dlg/sid/UUmuoUeUpU2020402/https://play.google.com/store/apps/details?id=de.agondev.easyfiretools) to sideload on their watch.
+This tool can be used via your phone.
+Since I have all the development tools in place on my computer I have never tested it myself.
+Therefore I can only point it out you.<br>
+For more information see: [How to Sideload Apps on Your Samsung Galaxy Watch or Wear OS Smartwatch](https://www.makeuseof.com/sideload-apps-wear-os-galaxy-watch/).